|Pilot 2nd Lt Frank E. Angier, O-428461 (survived)

 Crashed July 20, 1942

 Built by Bell in Buffalo, New York.
-Delivered to the U. S. Army.
+Delivered to the U. S. Army Air Force (USAAF) as P-39D-15-BE Airacobra serial number 41-6783.
 Disassembled and shipped overseas to Australia and reassembled.

 Assigned to the 5th Air Force, 8th Fighter Group, Headquarters Squadron.
 Later, assigned to the 35th Fighter Group, 39th Fighter Squadron.
 No known nose art or nickname.